Thursday, October 17, 2024

 WHAT YOU SHOULD KNOW

 When you purchase this radio it arrives as a 10 meter-only radio, but it can be expanded to give you 10, 11 and 12 meters.
 As a ham operator, and if you have the appropriate license, there is no problem in using the 10 or 12 meter band.
 It's illegal to use this on 11 meters (unless you just came out of a 40 year coma, I'm pretty sure you're already aware of this 😉).
 There is only one other radio I would choose over this one, and that is the President Washington, which has one of the best displays I've seen in years (but then you're talking about spending almost $200 more to get one if you add in the optional fans).
-Only you can decide if it's worth the extra $$$ for you).
+Only you can decide if it's worth the extra $$$ for you.

 President has AM-SSB, and AM-FM-SSB radios in the marketplace now, from FCC approved models, to Export or 10m ham mobiles.
 They are:

-Another model to consider (If you can find one) is the Alinco DX-10, just one of the radios that I've purchased from BELLS CB RADIO SHOP (a GREAT place to park your dollars).
+Another model to consider (If you can find one) is the Alinco DX-10, just another one of the radios that I've purchased from BELLS CB RADIO SHOP (a GREAT place to park your dollars).
 It was the last radio I reviewed in 2023.
 Another bout with COVID has hampered my review of the Washington, so I went ahead and finished this one, which was already 80% complete.

 DISCLOSURE: I am not paid by Bells, or given product(s) to review.
 Everything was purchased via CC card by myself.
 IMO, possibly one of the best things about them is their customer service.
 They reply to your inquires in a reasonable time-frame (sometimes after hours).
 Email? sure, but for faster results - Text them!
 I just happen to like dealing with them vs. most other retailers (they maintain a brick-and-mortar presence as well as their website).